Boogie Nights: Plot

 Jack rejects business overtures from Floyd Gondolli, a local theater magnate who insists on cutting costs by shooting on videotape rather than film stock, because Jack believes that video will diminish the quality of his films.
 However, after his friend and financier Colonel James is incarcerated for possession of child pornography, Jack agrees to cooperate with him, quickly becoming disillusioned with the new work.
 One project involves Jack and Rollergirl riding in a limousine and finding random men for her to have sex with while being taped.
-One man recognizes Rollergirl as a former high-school classmate and, after a failed attempt at intercourse, insults her and Jack.
+One man recognizes Rollergirl as a former high-school classmate and, after a failed attempt at intercourse, insults her and Jack about their pornography career.
 Both Jack and Rollergirl attack the man, leaving him bloodied on the sidewalk.

-Meanwhile, leading lady Amber Waves loses a custody battle to her ex-husband as the court determines that she is an unfit mother due to her involvement in the porn industry, criminal record, and cocaine addiction.
+Meanwhile, leading actress Amber Waves loses a custody battle to her ex-husband as the court determines that she is an unfit mother due to her involvement in the porn industry, criminal record, and cocaine addiction.
 Buck Swope marries fellow porn star Jessie St. Vincent, who becomes pregnant.
 Because of his past as a pornographer, Buck is disqualified from a bank loan and cannot open his own stereo equipment store.
 That night, he finds himself in the middle of a holdup at a donut shop in which the clerk, the robber, and an armed customer are killed.
 Buck is the sole survivor and escapes with the money.

 Having spent most of their money on drugs, Dirk and Reed are unable to pay a recording studio in order to make demo tapes.
-Desperate, Dirk resorts to prostitution but he is assaulted and robbed by three men.
+Desperate, Dirk attempts prostitution but he is assaulted and robbed by three men.
 Dirk, Reed, and their friend Todd Parker attempt to scam local drug dealer Rahad Jackson at his estate by selling him a half-kilo of baking soda disguised as cocaine.
-Dirk and Reed intend to leave before Rahad's bodyguard can inspect the fake drug, but a drugged-up and armed Todd attempts to steal drugs and money from Rahad.
-In the ensuing gunfight, Todd kills Rahad's bodyguard and is killed by Rahad, while Dirk and Reed narrowly escape.
+Dirk and Reed intend to leave quickly before Rahad's bodyguard can inspect the fake cocaine, but a drugged-up and armed Todd attempts to steal more money from Rahad, and a gunfight ensues, in which Todd kills Rahad's bodyguard.
+When Todd chases Rahad into his room, Rahad kills him with a shotgun.
+Dirk and Reed narrowly escape.
 Dirk returns to Jack's home and they reconcile.

-One year later, Amber shoots a television commercial for the opening of Buck's store, Rollergirl takes a GED class, Maurice opens a nightclub with his brothers, Reed performs magic acts at a strip club, Jessie gives birth to her and Buck's son, and Dirk, Jack, and Amber prepare to start filming again.
+By 1984, things cool down.
+Amber shoots a television commercial for the opening of Buck's store, Rollergirl takes a GED class, Maurice opens a nightclub with his brothers, Reed performs magic acts at a strip club, Jessie gives birth to her and Buck's son, and Dirk, Jack, and Amber prepare to start filming again, hopeful for the future of their careers.

 Production

-Development

 Boogie Nights is based on a mockumentary short film that Paul Thomas Anderson wrote and directed while he was still in high school called The Dirk Diggler Story.
 The short itself was based on the 1981 documentary Exhausted: John C. Holmes, The Real Story, a documentary about the life of legendary porn actor John Holmes, on whom Dirk Diggler is based.